Garry Reed combined a professional technical writing career with a passion for all things libertarian to become the Libertarian Opinionizer.

 There are anarchist variations on all of these positions which reject government coercion entirely.
 These include the socialist anarchist Progressives who assume that a democratic socialist society would naturally evolve in the absence of a government; the Conservative-Libertarian anarcho-capitalists who assume that the absence of government would result in a capitalistic “spontaneous order;” and the (lower case) libertarian/voluntaryist post-statists who see the state replaced entirely by consumer-controlled “governance” as opposed to coercion-controlled “governments.”

 Conversing, Not Converting

-There’s a whole pile of words and phrases to play mix-and-max with.
+There’s a whole pile of words and phrases to play mix-and-match with.
 Little wonder that these definitional and sub-definitional variations cause people to talk past rather than to each other when they say "capitalism."

-Beyond that Kling insists in the beginning of The Three languages of Politics that “My goal in this book is to encourage people to take the first step toward healthier political discussion.”
+Beyond that, Kling insists in the beginning of The Three languages of Politics that “My goal in this book is to encourage people to take the first step toward healthier political discussion.”
 It is not, as he clearly states further on, about convincing others, changing minds, converting people or winning arguments.

 And even beyond that this slim 145-page book packs a punch in every paragraph with insights, perceptions, interpretations and nuances that all thinkers in all language groups should chew on and digest for their own benefit.

 “In fact, I do not think one’s goal should be to win everyone over to the same ideology,” Kling insists.
 “I think one’s goal for others should be that they have open minds.
 And if that is my goal for others, then it should also be the goal that I set for myself.”

 No one can change another person’s mind; the other person must change one’s own mind—or not.
 Libertarians should remember that, simply state their case for a free and open society based on the non-aggression principle against coercion, intimidation and fraud, and move on.

 Open minds, after all, are the only minds that can change.